The halogens header image

 I2(s) + I-(aq) → I3-(aq)

 In the lab we may use a bottle of "iodine solution" which has a pale yellow colour when dilute but its colour becomes a dark orange-brown colour when its concentration increases.
-However the halogens are very soluble in organic solvents such as cyclohexane.
+However despite limited solubility in water the halogens are very soluble in organic solvents such as cyclohexane.
 In organic solvents the halogens generally dissolve to form solutions with bright clear colours.
-The rather dull red-orange colour of iodine solution is replaced by a vivid purple solution when iodine dissolves in cyclohexane, as shown in the image.
+The rather dull red-orange colour of an aqueous iodine solution is replaced by a vivid purple solution when iodine dissolves in cyclohexane, as shown in the image below.
 Bromine dissolves freely in cyclohexane to form a red-brown solution and chlorine forms a yellow-green solution when dissolved in cyclohexane; as shown in the image below:

 The colours of the halogens when dissolved in water and in an organic solvent.

-Fluorine reacts violently with water to form a mixture of hydrofluoric acid, oxygen and ozone (03) gases.
+Fluorine does not dissolve in water but instead reacts violently with water to form a mixture of hydrofluoric acid, oxygen and ozone (03) gases.

 2F2(g) + 2H2O(aq)4HF(aq) + O2(g)